Mateushga1/AIoT-Guidebook/README.md

 ## 3. Installing the X-Cube-AI Package

 `X-CUBE-AI` is an STM32Cube Expansion Package, part of the `STM32Cube.AI` ecosystem.
-With this package, we can utilize functionalities for the automatic conversion of pretrained artificial intelligence algorithms, including neural network and classical machine learning models, into our C code as optimized libraries to be implemented on the microcontroller.
+With this package, we can implement functionalities for the automatic conversion of pretrained artificial intelligence algorithms, including neural network and classical machine learning models, into our C code as optimized libraries to be implemented on the microcontroller.

 To do this, follow these steps: